Hutton-le-Hole

 Hutton-le-Hole is a small village and civil parish in North Yorkshire, England, about 7 mi north-west of Pickering.
 It is a popular scenic village within the North York Moors National Park.
-Sheep roam the streets at will.

 History

 The village appears in the Domesday Book of 1086 as Hoton.
 Since then it has been known as Hege-Hoton, Hoton under Heg and Hewton.
 The name Hutton-le-Hole means place of the burial ground near the hollow, but the full name appears only in the 19th century.

 Near the end of the 13th century, the village was granted to St Mary's Abbey, York.

 In the 1600s the village was mainly inhabited by Quakers working as weavers or in agriculture.
 The Quaker evangelist John Richardson died there in 1753 at the age of 87.
-About four miles away in Kirbymoorside stands an old building that began as a Quaker Meeting House in 1690; it was much modified in 1790 and extended about 1810.
+About four miles away stands the Kirkbymoorside Quaker Meeting House, built in 1690; it was much modified in 1790 and extended about 1810.
 It remains a Grade II listed building.
 John Richardson was buried at the Meeting's burial site.
 There was a Meeting House in Hutton-le-Hole as well, built in 1698 but turned into a residence in 1859.
 Interments there continued until 1868.